3dgen/cppwasm-book/en/ch5-net/ch5-01-http.md

 # 5.1 XMLHttpRequest

-The http protocol is the most commonly used transport protocol in web page.
+The HTTP protocol is the most commonly used transport protocol in web page.
 This section describes the use of the `XMLHttpRequest` object in Emscripten for data transfer.

 ## 5.1.1 Introduction to `XMLHttpRequest` object

-The following JavaScript code is an example of getting http data using the `XMLHttpRequest` object:
+The following JavaScript code is an example of getting HTTP data using the `XMLHttpRequest` object:

 ```js
 	var request = new XMLHttpRequest();